New ANSI Standards for Aerial Lifts: What You Need to Know

 – A detailed site risk assessment

-- Rescue plans that all workers understand
+– Rescue plans that workers have reviewed and understand

 – Having a trained supervisor monitor worker compliance with the new standards